Woodside picks MMA Offshore for support on Scarborough drilling ops

 Offshore vessel provider MMA Offshore has secured a deal for one of its platform supply vessels (PSVs) with Woodside, for operations offshore Western Australia.

-MMA Offshore informed on Monday that it has been awarded a contract for the 2012-built PSV MMA Inscription by Woodside – on behalf of the Scarborough Joint Venture – to support offshore field development drilling for the Scarborough project in Australia’s North West.
+MMA Offshore informed on Monday that it was awarded a contract for the 2012-built PSV MMA Inscription by Woodside – on behalf of the Scarborough Joint Venture – to support offshore field development drilling for the Scarborough project in Australia’s North West.

 According to the vessel provider, the contract is for a firm period of 350 days, however, Woodside also has additional options that can be exercised to extend the vessel’s stay on this project.